jc141x/rumtricks/README.md

 vkdestop-d | Disable virtual desktop vkd3d | Direct3D 12 API on top of Vulkan
-vkd3d-jc141 | Use our master builds of vkd3d 'till we say to stop wine-jc141 | Wine with patches needed somtimes.
+vkd3d-jc141 | Use our master builds of vkd3d 'till we say to stop wine-jc141 | Wine with patches needed somtimes. (always put it as last verb)

 ## List of verbs for wineprefix windows version